 Staff members in each building will be in daily contact to monitor health indicators, which include the number of COVID-19 cases, the number of staff and students on campus who report illnesses, and a host of other data points.
 An update to the health risk status in the form of a four-tiered Color Code system will be posted - green (low); yellow (moderate); orange (heightened) and red (high).
 The code will be shared online and any changes in status (e.g. Green to Yellow or Yellow to Orange) will be communicated to families.
+When considering the color codes, priority of the level of alert will be the VSD classroom and building case numbers.

-LEVEL OF ALERT GENERAL CONDITIONS LEARNING ENVIRONMENT MASKS Green (low) Infections remain low in Vermillion No known cases currently among staff and students in the buildings Staff and students closely adhere to safety protocols Confidence in outside epidemic control School buildings are open Limited cohort mixing Encouraged Yellow (moderate) Infections low, but starting to increase in Vermillion Possible cases in school buildings Staff and students closely adhere to safety protocols Uncertainty in outside epidemic control School buildings are open, but limited to visitors Elevated safety measures and PPE Further reductions in cohort mixing Activity capacity may be limited Required Orange (heightened) New infections increasing in Vermillion Several possible cases in school buildings Staff and students closely adhere to safety protocols Waning epidemic control School buildings are open, but limited to visitors Remote learning district wide under consideration Activity capacity may be further limited Food service may be moved to classrooms Required Red (high) Poorly controlled community transmission in Vermillion Multiple new infections in the school buildings SD DOH or Governor has issued stay-at-home order or otherwise closed all schools School buildings are closed to students and outside groups Remote learning for all students Activities may be postponed Food service may be Grab/Go Required
+LEVEL OF GENERAL CONDITIONS LEARNING ENVIRONMENT MASKS ALERT Green (low) Infections remain low in Vermillion No known cases currently among staff and students in the buildings Staff and students closely adhere to safety protocols Confidence in outside epidemic control School buildings are open Limited cohort mixing Outside volunteers are allowed in buildings Outside groups may use school facilities as normal Encouraged Yellow (moderate) Infections low, but starting to increase in Vermillion Possible cases in school buildings Staff and students closely adhere to safety protocols Uncertainty in outside epidemic control School buildings are open, but visitors may be limited Elevated safety measures and PPE Further reductions in cohort mixing Activity capacity may be limited Outside volunteers may be limited Outside groups using school facilities may be limited Required Orange (heightened) New infections increasing in Vermillion Several possible cases in school buildings Staff and students closely adhere to safety protocols Waning epidemic control School buildings are open, but visitors may be limited Remote learning district wide under consideration Activity capacity may be further limited Food service may be moved to classrooms No outside volunteers allowed in buildings No outside groups allowed to use facilities Required Red (high) Poorly controlled community transmission in Vermillion Multiple new infections in the school buildings SD DOH or Governor has issued stay-at-home order or otherwise closed all schools School buildings are closed to students and outside groups Remote learning for all students Activities may be postponed Food service may be Grab/Go No outside groups allowed to use facilities Required